 Growing up, Paul Nobert Ebersol, or Bert for short, was quick to develop an affinity for machines.
 Creating contraptions and complex robotic mechanisms before he was even 10, Bert felt unchallenged at high school and instead pursured various low-level jobs which made use of his gift.

 Becoming bored again, the arrogant Bert found himself not holding jobs for long due to his superiority complex and he resolved to use his skills to become a criminal known as the Fixer.
-After a few bungled jobs working for HYDRA, the telepathic Mentallo tracked down Fixer and together they became partners.
+He first found work with HYDRA, auditioning by helping them subdue an amnesiac Namor.
+After a brief period as a solo agent, the telepathic Mentallo tracked down Fixer and together they became partners.

 Fixer was created by Stan Lee and Steve Ditko and first appeared in Strange Tales #141.
 Fixer first appeared as Techno, a member of the Thunderbolts, in Incredible Hulk issue 449 (1997).

 Like many Marvel villains, Fixer drifted in and out of various titles, often accompanied by his partner-in-crime Mentallo.
 Fixer never found himself specifically attached to one heroes' rogues gallery and his most notable moment as a villain was when he joined Baron Zemo and his Masters of Evil in the classic Avengers story arc Under Siege.

 Fixer's breakthrough came years later, in 1997, when writer Kurt Busiek chose him for his new super-team the Thunderbolts.
 Revamped as Techno, Fixer rose to prominence as a false hero, adversary, untrustworthy ally and later a full-formed altruistic team-mate within the pages of Thunderbolts.